-With a hurricane proof WRB/AB details, and the benefits of a continuous mineral-wool- insulation-thermal barrier, these assemblies are projected to meet the needs of the high performance build community for decades to come.
+With a hurricane-proof WRB/AB details, and the benefits of a continuous mineral-wool- insulation-thermal barrier, these assemblies are projected to meet the needs of the high performance build community for decades to come.

-The R8 assembly will be boosted to an effective R20 with the addition of a continuous 2.38″ ROXUL DrainBoard outboard of the ICF and the infill of a 2×4 services raceway with ROXUL ComfortBatt
+The R8 assembly will be boosted to an effective R20 with the addition of a continuous 3″ ROCKWOOL COMFORTBOARD™ 80 outboard of the ICF and the infill of a 2×4 services raceway with ROCKWOOL COMFORTBATT®

-Air and Water Control Layer
+Air & Water Controller Layer

 SENWiEco are proponents of an air control layer (AB) that is separated in function and location from the vapour control layer.
 In the BC construction region, Poly is typically used on the walls interior surface, beneath the drywall, as both a vapour control layer AND an air control barrier.
-While the poly performs flawlessly as a vapour barrier, the difficulty in sealing the poly around numerous penetrations has led to its absolute failure as an air barrier in all observed cases.
+While the poly performs flawlessly as a vapour barrier, the difficulty in sealing the poly around numerous penetrations has led to its absolute failure as an air barrier in all cases we have observed.
 We instead promote an exterior air control layer that is combined with the Water Resistant Barrier (WRB) and detailed outboard of the main sheathing.
-There are significantly fewer penetrations to address at this location and those penetrations are typically straight sided and easily detailed.
-By sandwiching the AB/WRB between the rigid sheathing and exterior continuous insulation, you also end up with a barrier that is well supported in both positive and negative pressures, is protected from UV and mechanical damage, and will provide decades of trouble free performance.
+There are significantly fewer penetrations to address at this location and those penetrations are typically straight-sided and easily detailed.
+By sandwiching the AB/WRB between the rigid sheathing and exterior continuous insulation, you also end up with a barrier that is well supported in both positive and negative pressures, is protected from UV and mechanical damage, and will provide decades of trouble-free performance.
 This location also allows for the AB/WRB to be installed (as soon as all windows and doors are installed) and tested early in the construction cycle allowing for easy and cheap repairs if inconsistencies are found.

 SENWiEco tested the RGuard system up to – 4500 Pa in a mock-up wall assembly including a Cascadia window, parapet wall, electrical and water penetration, and a vent termination.
 The system was easy to apply and performed flawlessly.